alan-s/Simulus/README.md

 ## Why

-I was curious to revist the project, and having spent several hours fixing deprecated code, and not being able to get Ant build working, I thought I'd upload a working version for anyone else interested in this domain.
+I was curious to revist the project, and after fixing deprecated code, but not being able to get Ant build working, I thought I'd upload a working version for anyone else interested in this domain.

 ## Running Simulus
 I've included a packaged Jar file and the JavaFX library required to run it.
 You can always compile the source yourself.

-Assuming you have Java runtime on your machine, and have navigated to the simulus root directory, then run in your shell:
+Assuming you have the Java runtime on your machine, and have navigated to the simulus root directory, then in your shell run:

 `$ java --module-path lib/lib --add-modules javafx.controls,javafx.fxml -jar bin/simulus.jar`

 ## Building Simulus

-Assuming you have Java SDK on your machine, and have navigated to the simulus root directory, then run in your shell:
+Assuming you have the Java SDK on your machine, and have navigated to the simulus root directory, then in your shell run:

 `javac -d bin -cp "lib/lib/*" $(find src -name "*.java")`